stretchr/signature/README.md

 URL signing package for Go.

+  * You can jump straight into the [API documentation](http://godoc.org/github.com/stretchrcom/signature).

 ## What does it do?

 Secure web calls by generating a security hash on the client (using a private key shared with the server), to ensure that the request is geniune.
 Only a client who knows the private key will be able to generate the same security hash.